Leora Dana

-Leora Dana (April 1, 1923 – December 13, 1983) was an American film, stage and television actress.
+Leora Dana (April 1, 1923 – December 13, 1983) was an American film, stage and television actress from New York City.
+Dana appeared in numerous productions across film television and theatre including The Madwoman of Chaillot, Williamsburg: The Story of a Patriot and The Asphalt Jungle (TV series).
+She won several awards across her career including the Clarence Derwent Award for Most Promising female.
+Dana died in 1983.

-Education
+Early life

-Dana was born in New York City and her elder sister was Doris Dana.
+Dana was born in New York City; her elder sister was Doris Dana.
 Dana graduated from Barnard College and the Royal Academy of Dramatic Art.

+Career

 Stage

 In 1947, Dana made her stage debut in London.
 In 1948, she debuted on Broadway in The Madwoman of Chaillot.

 Film

 After appearing in the 1957 western 3:10 to Yuma with Van Heflin and Glenn Ford, Dana had supporting roles in two 1958 Frank Sinatra films; Kings Go Forth and Some Came Running.
 Her other film credits included Pollyanna (1960), A Gathering of Eagles (1963), The Group (1966), The Boston Strangler (1968), Change of Habit (1969), Tora!
 Tora!
 Tora!
 (1970), Wild Rovers (1971), Shoot the Moon (1982), Baby It's You (1983), and Amityville 3-D (1983).
 Dana also played Anne Fry, the wife of the patriot John Fry, played by Jack Lord in the 1957 Paramount Pictures orientation film for Colonial Williamsburg, Williamsburg: The Story of a Patriot.
 The film has the distinction of being the longest-running motion picture in history, having been shown continually in the Colonial Williamsburg Visitor Center for over five decades.